 Chamber News

-Staircase of the main hall of the Human Rights building
+Main hall of the Human Rights building (detail)

-In the case of Almeida Arroja v.
-Portugal the Court held that there had been a violation of the right to freedom of expression.
+In the case of Sacharuk v.
+Lithuania, the Court held that there had been a violation of the right to a fair trial and no violation of the right to no punishment without law.

-In the case of Kanatlı v.
-Türkiye the Court held that there had been a violation of the right to freedom of thought, conscience and religion.
+In the case of Aydın Sefa Akay v.
+Türkiye the Court held that there had been a violation of the right to liberty and security and a violation of the right to respect for private life and home.

-Ceiling of the main hall of the Human Rights building
+Roof of the hearing room 1 of the Human Rights building

 Responsive Image